USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch09_grid_defn.md

 -   Horizontal grid spacing for the parent meteorology grid often has a 3:1 ratio, although other ratios have been employed.

 CMAQ Vertical Layers

+** >> Comment <<** Model top has been at least 50 hPa for a very long time.
 -----------
 The vertical structure of CMAQ is inherited from the model used to prepare the meteorological information.
 WRF-ARW uses a sigma coordinate that is based upon surface pressure, not sea level pressure, and a pressure at the top boundary (e.g., 100 hecto-Pascals).
 The sigma coordinate is terrain following.
-Because WRF-ARW is a nonhydrostatic model, the vertical coordinate is time varying.
+WRF is a non-hydrostatic model with a time-varying vertical coordinate.

 ### Vertical layer resolution

+** >> Comment <<** At this point, increasing the vertical resolution is probably a moot point because the user likely already has some WRF output.
+You'd want this information before you run WRF!

 Resolving the surface boundary layer requires high resolution (i.e., shallow vertical layers) near the surface for meteorological simulations.
 To determine mass exchange between the boundary layer and free troposphere, high resolution near the boundary layer top is also preferable.
 In addition, different cloud parameter­izations may perform differently depending on the layering structure.
 Layer definitions should be appropriate for the topographic features of the simulation domain.
 Aerodynamic resistance, which influences dry deposition velocities, is a function of layer thickness and the boundary layer stability.
 For emissions processing, the layer thickness affects the plume rise from major stacks.
 The vertical extent of the surface-based emission effects is determined by the thickness of the lowest model layer for CCTM.
 For consistency, CCTM should use the same vertical resolution as the meteorological model used to prepare the input data.

 ### Further information on vertical layers

+** >> Comment <<** bullet 1:  This is really misleading and confusing.

+** >> Comment <<** bullet 2:  While I absolutely agree with this, I think OAQPS still collapses layers.
+We have no published research to back this up, so we may want to soften this statement.

+** >> Comment <<** bullet 3:  This is obvious, and I recommend deleting it.
+Reading bullets 2 and 3 back-to-back creates an unnecessary conundrum for the users.

 -   CMAQ redefines the vertical coordinates to monotonically increase with height, a capability necessary to handle a generalized coordinate system.
 -   Although MCIP may be used to reduce the number of vertical layers by collapsing layers, this is ***not recommended,*** as dynamical inconsistencies can develop and lead to misleading results.
 This is particularly true when cloud processes are important.